Azure/ausgovcaf-cloudsoe/docs/README.md

 # About this project

-Welcome to the CloudSOE project - we're developing a community-driven, cloud-native, multi-platform Standard Operating Environment (SOE) for organisations that adopt Information Security Manual (ISM) guidelines when building information systems that use Virtual Machines.
+Welcome to the CloudSOE project - we're developing a community-driven, cloud-native, multi-platform Standard Operating Environment (SOE) for organisations that adopt Information Security Manual (ISM) guidelines when building information systems that use Virtual Machines, or when managing hybrid systems with Azure Arc.

 The project uses a collection of cloud-native technologies to achieve desired outcomes for Azure (and in future, on-premises & multi-cloud) IaaS systems: